 The dissertation committee and reader review the dissertation proposal in a hearing during which the student responds to questions and comments of the reader and committee members.
 After the hearing, the dissertation committee deliberates.
 If the dissertation committee approves the proposal, a one-page abstract and a completed form, Approval of the Dissertation Proposal, must be filed with the EAPS Department.

-Prior to engaging in any research involving human participants, a student's research plans must be approved by the U-Albany Institutional Review Board (IRB).
-Federal, state, and university regulations require prior approval of all plans for research involving human participants.
-The IRB must review and approve all research involving human participants (including class projects and dissertations) prior to conducting research.
-The U-Albany Office for Research contains further information and requirements.
+Research Involving Human Participants Federal, state, and university regulations require prior approval of all plans for research involving human participants.
+All research involving human participants (including class projects and dissertations) must be approved by the U-Albany Institutional Review Board (IRB) prior to conducting the research.
+Further information and requirements are available from the U-Albany Office for Research.

 After the dissertation committee determines that the dissertation is ready to be presented at a public hearing, the student schedules with the Department a dissertation defense hearing.
 Notice of the dissertation defense hearing is posted by the Department at least one week prior to the examination.
 Acceptance of the dissertation occurs by a unanimous (100%) vote of the dissertation committee in favor of approval.

-Final copies of the dissertation must be submitted to the Office of Graduate Studies in accordance with the requirements of that office. >>CLOSE
+Final copies of the dissertation must be submitted to the Office of Graduate Studies in accordance with requirements of that office. >>CLOSE